fortesenselabs/mtservices/modules/MQL5/README.md

 ## Notes

-- This is not for high frequency trading
+- This is not for high frequency trading applications tht want to achieve <1ms speed as the server has a minimum time lag of 1ms due to the OnTimer function been used
+- For Optimal performance the server can only support a maximum of 8 connections at a time
 - server might take some time to process some data collection requests e.g if the requested historical tick data is more then 12 hours